kuzudb/kuzu-docs/blog/2024-01-24-transforming-your-data-1/index.md

 ```

 This is a useful query in the following situation: say a marketing analyst wants to know which clients
-transacted with merchants in a specific location in two different categories.
+transacted with merchants in a specific location in two different merchant categories.
 In this case, merchants
 with IDs 7 and 11 belong to *Hilton Hotels & Resorts* and *Starbucks* respectively.
 The company,
 merchant and transaction information require multi-edge traversals (i.e., multiple joins) to
 answer this question, and the resulting Cypher query is quite intuitive.